peteroupc/peteroupc.github.io/randomgendoc.md

      |      "Sampling with arbitrary precision", arXiv:1502.02539v5 [cs.IT], 2018.
      |      - 'n' is the number of random numbers to generate.
 Default is 1.
      |      - 'icdf' is a procedure that takes three arguments: u, ubits, digitplaces,
-     |         and returns a number within 2^-digitplaces of the true inverse
+     |         and returns a number within base^-digitplaces of the true inverse
      |         CDF (inverse cumulative distribution function, or quantile function)
-     |         of u/2^ubits.
+     |         of u/base^ubits.
      |      - 'digitplaces' is an accuracy expressed as a number of digits after the
      |         point.
-The random number will be a multiple of base^-digitplaces,
+Each random number will be a multiple of base^-digitplaces,
      |         or have a smaller granularity.
 Default is 53.
      |      - base is the digit base in which the accuracy is expressed.
 Default is 2
      |         (binary).
 (Note that 10 means decimal.)